 - 7.)
 Are all components necessary for the installation, including mounting brackets, hardware kits, hoses, etc. present? - 8.)
 Does the vehicle need exhaust work done before the jacks are installed? - 9.)
-Does the vehicle have a good set of batteries that are fully charged? - NOTE: Do not use kickdown style jacks and straight acting jacks on the same vehicle.
+Does the vehicle have a good set of batteries that are fully charged? - IMPORTANT : Jacks for automatic systems need pressure switches.
+Make sure the proper set of jack pressure switch kits have been ordered. - NOTE: Do not use kickdown style jacks and straight acting jacks on the same vehicle.